 Halfway Log Dump and Emmett Lake:

-- There will also be construction in the parking lot throughout 2019.
+- There will be construction in the parking lot throughout 2019.
 We are updating our washroom facilities and improving the visitor entrance to the trails.
 Visitors may hear some construction noise.

-Cyprus Lake & Grotto:
+Cyprus Lake Campground:

 - Campers can expect to hear construction noise during the day throughout 2019 as we continue work on a comfort station near the entrance to the Birches campground.